Stochastic Calculus as Operator Factorization An Operator-Covariant Derivative and Unified Representation: The Operator--Covariant Derivative

-\begin{remark}[Leibniz Structure of $D_X$] The operator--covariant derivative $D_X = \delta_X^*$ is \emph{not} a derivation in general.
-For products $FG$ of smooth functionals, the failure of Leibniz is encoded in a cocycle or correction term that depends on the quadratic variation or jump structure of $X$.
-Explicitly: \begin{enumerate}[(i)] \item \textbf{When $D_X$ is a derivation:} If $X$ has zero quadratic variation and no jumps (e.g., deterministic paths), then $D_X$ satisfies Leibniz.
-This is the classical case. \item \textbf{Continuous martingales:} For Brownian motion or diffusions, $D_X(FG) = F \cdot D_X G + G \cdot D_X F + \Gamma_X(F,G)$, where the correction $\Gamma_X$ is related to the carr\'e du champ operator and encodes the $\frac{1}{2}f''(X) d\langle X \rangle$ term of It\^o's formula. \item \textbf{Jump processes:} For L\'evy or Poisson-driven processes, additional correction terms arise from compensated sums over jumps, reflecting the difference $f(X_{t}) - f(X_{t-}) - f'(X_{t-})\Delta X_t$. \end{enumerate} \end{remark}
+\begin{remark}[Leibniz Structure of $D_X$] The operator--covariant derivative $D_X = \delta_X^*$ is not a derivation in general. \begin{enumerate}[label=\textup{(\roman*)}] \item \emph{Zero quadratic variation:} If $X$ has zero quadratic variation and no jumps, then $D_X$ satisfies Leibniz.
+This is the classical deterministic case. \item \emph{Continuous martingales:} For Brownian motion, the Malliavin derivative $D^{\Mall}$ satisfies a Leibniz rule, while the operator $D_B$ (which equals the predictable projection of $D^{\Mall}$; see Example~\ref{ex:brownian}) absorbs the conditional expectation.
+The cocycle or correction relating $D_X(FG)$ to $F \cdot D_X G + G \cdot D_X F$ is connected to the carr\'e du champ operator and the $\tfrac{1}{2}f''(X)\,d\langle X\rangle$ term of It\^o's formula; see~\cite{Nualart2006} for the precise relationship in the Malliavin setting. \item \emph{Jump processes:} Additional correction terms arise from compensated sums over jumps, reflecting $f(X_t) - f(X_{t-}) - f'(X_{t-})\Delta X_t$, where $\Delta X_t := X_t - X_{t-}$ denotes the jump at time~$t$. \end{enumerate} \end{remark}